• <GetStart>

 Overview

-For those with experience using HTML, it is possible to format the question using HTML tags and CSS styles.
+For those with experience using HTML, it is possible to format question text using HTML tags and CSS styles.
 To view the HTML code, click on the Code button on the question text editor toolbar.

 CSPro supports all tags and attributes in standard HTML5, including images, tables, and CSS styles.